 If you are a civilian working on base, visiting someone on base, or living with the military member on base, it is crucial that you understand the implications of a DUI on base.
 When a civilian is arrested for driving under the influence of alcohol on a military installation, the case will be filed in federal court.
 The state does not have jurisdiction over DUI arrests that occur on a military base.

 A military DUI is when an active duty military member is arrested for driving under the influence of alcohol or while intoxicated.
 When this occurs, the service member may incur civilian criminal charges and face military punitive measures for the same offense.

 Military DUI on Base

-If the service member is arrested by military police for driving under the influence of alcohol on base, he or she will be charged under Article 111 of the Uniform Code of Military Justice.
+If the service member is arrested by military police for driving under the influence of alcohol on base, he or she will be charged under Article 111 of the Uniform military protective order Justice.
 Under this law, “a military member on active duty could be subject to administrative action and a court martial for driving under the influence on a military installation”.
 It is important to note that under these specific circumstances, you would not incur civilian criminal charges but will still be subject to the state administrative penalties imposed by DMV.

 Military DUI off Base